AaltoImagingLanguage/Hakala2024/README.md

 # Hakala2024
-This repository contains the code and data utilized in the paper:  "Subword representations successfully decode brain responses to morphologically complex written words"  by Tero Hakala, Tiina Lindh-Knuutila, Annika Hultén, Minna Lehtonen, and Riitta Salmelin Department of Neuroscience and Biomedical Engineering, Aalto University, Finland
+This repository contains the code and supplementary figures utilized in the paper:  "Subword representations successfully decode brain responses to morphologically complex written words"  by Tero Hakala, Tiina Lindh-Knuutila, Annika Hultén, Minna Lehtonen, and Riitta Salmelin Department of Neuroscience and Biomedical Engineering, Aalto University, Finland

 21.5.2024